 Juan Manuel Gálvez International Airport (RTB) is smaller compared to major international hubs, offering basic but functional facilities.

-Flight prices generally peak during high season (mid-December to April, July-August) and around major holidays.
+Flight prices generally peak during high season (mid-December to April, July-August) and during big holidays.
 Booking well in advance is advised.

-Some direct routes (Canada, certain US cities) are seasonal, operating only during peak tourist periods.
+Some direct routes (Canada, certain US cities) are available seasonally, operating only during peak tourist periods.
 Check airline schedules carefully.

 Consider services like Dollar Flight Club or Skyscanner for finding flight offers and comparing prices.